thunder-so/cdk-functions/README.md

 - [Restify](http://restify.com/)
 - Any web application framework

-AWS resources:

-- Server-side logic with [AWS Lambda](https://aws.amazon.com/lambda/) for dynamic content and API handling
-- [Amazon API Gateway](https://aws.amazon.com/api-gateway/) for creating, deploying, and managing secure APIs at any scale.
-- Publicly available by a custom domain (or subdomain) via [Route53](https://aws.amazon.com/route53/) and SSL via [Certificate Manager](https://aws.amazon.com/certificate-manager/)
-- Environment variables for Lambda can be securely stored and managed using [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
-- Build and deploy with [Github Actions](https://docs.github.com/en/actions)

 ## Prerequisites

 You need an [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) to create and deploy the required resources for the site on AWS.

 Before you begin, make sure you have the following:
-  - Node.js and npm: Ensure you have Node.js (v18 or later) and npm installed.
+  - Node.js and npm: Ensure you have Node.js (v20 or later) and npm installed.
   - AWS CLI: Install and configure the AWS Command Line Interface.

   - AWS CDK: Install the AWS CDK globally